 The American Friends of KIEDF offers organized support for the work of KIEDF.
-Under the leadership of President Abraham D. Sofaer, the American Friends’ efforts in fundraising, advocacy and strategy aim to help move Israel toward a free-market economy and to enhance economic expansion in Israel’s private sector.
+Under the leadership of President Jeffrey Farber, the American Friends’ efforts in fundraising, advocacy and strategy aim to help move Israel toward a free-market economy and to enhance economic expansion in Israel’s private sector.

 While it began as a modest experiment in deploying philanthropy to spur economic growth in Israel, KIEDF has grown to become the state’s dominant private-sector, small-business development program, helping thousands of Israeli small businesses to create and sustain tens of thousands of jobs while strengthening the environment for economic growth in the private sector.